Information about 24 hour student workplaces is available here.

 When you have read up on all the information, contact your study director.
 He is there to help you and will direct you appropriately.
-Inform him of your situation including information such as why you didn’t pass, why you would like to continue studying that subject and what you would like to accomplish in the future.
-After receiving their opinion and help, you should decide if you would like to continue with the entire process.
+Inform him of your situation.
+After receiving his opinion and help, you should decide if you would like to continue with the entire process.
 Please remember, if you choose to pursue an appeal, the process is lengthy and if not successful, you lose a lot of time.

 There are three other possibilities, should you want to continue studying:

 - Change of degree programme within the ETH Zurich

 Only possible if the new degree programme is not a “related” degree programme to your previous one.
 Change of degree programme